Seeing the Pope help strangers made me tear up. Later I learned why.

 One day, Haidt writes, he came across a letter written by Jefferson more than 200 years ago.
 In it, Jefferson describes the effects of observing moral beauty, even in works of fiction.

-"When any ... at of charity or of gratitude," he wrote, "is presented to our sight or imagination, we are deeply impressed with its beauty or feel a strong desire in ourselves of doing charitable or grateful acts also."
+"When any ... act of charity or of gratitude," he wrote, "is presented to our sight or imagination, we are deeply impressed with its beauty or feel a strong desire in ourselves of doing charitable or grateful acts also."

 Observing good deeds, Jefferson continued, can "elevate" our bodies and minds, opening our chests and hearts.